canonical/snapweb/tests/README.md

 IP = IP address of DUT

 PORT = SSH port of DUT

+sudo = specify sudo if sudo permissions are needed to install/remove snaps

 After test run finishes, xunit report will be generated under ./results/ directory